FelipePM01/ProjetoMediumWar/README.md

-pressedLEFT | Movimenta o cursor do jogador 2 para a esquerda pressedRIGHT | Movimenta o cursor do jogador 2 para a direita pressedE | Liga ou desliga a exibição dos atributos da peça do jogador 1 pressedDoisPontos | Liga ou desliga a exibição dos atributos da peça do jogador 2 pressedSPACE | Confirma a escolha do jogador 1 de qual peça será comprada pressedENTER | Confirma a escolha do jogador 2 de qual peça será comprada refresh | Troca as peças que estarão disponíveis para compra
+pressedLEFT | Movimenta o cursor do jogador 2 para a esquerda pressedRIGHT | Movimenta o cursor do jogador 2 para a direita pressedE | Liga ou desliga a exibição dos atributos da peça do jogador 1 pressedN | Liga ou desliga a exibição dos atributos da peça do jogador 2 pressedSPACE | Confirma a escolha do jogador 1 de qual peça será comprada pressedENTER | Confirma a escolha do jogador 2 de qual peça será comprada refresh | Troca as peças que estarão disponíveis para compra